alrevuelta/cONNXr/README.md

 ![macos-latest](https://github.com/alrevuelta/cONNXr/workflows/macos-latest/badge.svg) ![ubuntu-latest](https://github.com/alrevuelta/cONNXr/workflows/ubuntu-latest/badge.svg) ![windows-latest](https://github.com/alrevuelta/cONNXr/workflows/windows-latest/badge.svg)

-> A `onnx` runtime written in pure `C99` with zero dependancies focused on embedded devices.
+> A `onnx` runtime written in pure `C99` with zero dependencies focused on embedded devices.
 Run inference on your machine learning models no matter which framework you train it with and no matter the device that you use.
 This is the perfect way to go in old hardware that doesn't support fancy modern C or C++.

 <h2 align="center">📗 Documentation 📗</h2>